The Rise of ChatGPT Agent: How AI Co-Workers Are Transforming Modern Business

 Company: FinPro Tools

-Solution: A ChatGPT Agent pulls from internal financial systems, updates dashboards, and suggests cash flow optimizations
+Solution: Agent connects to financial systems, updates dashboards, and sends proactive reports.

 Impact: